lost-ferry/ferry-db/README.md

 # Use Case#5: Namespaced Multi Graph Traversals
-Same as Use Case#3 but for Multi Graphs: ability create and retrieve traversals.
+Same as Use Case#3 but for Multi Graphs: ability to create and retrieve traversals.

 ```
 # Create a traversal for Namespace/Graph with name, Traversal, at Node